Files / Other

 Document Introduction

 This collection is a comprehensive guide designed to systematically enhance personal social cognition and survival capabilities.
 It primarily focuses on the in-depth interpretation and practical application of nonverbal communication, extending to psychological resilience and survival strategies in extreme environments.
-The content is based on a review of relevant psychological principles and practical techniques, targeting readers who wish to refine their interpersonal interactions, self-presentation, and emergency preparedness.
+The content is based on a synthesis of relevant psychological principles and practical techniques, targeting readers who wish to refine their interpersonal interactions, self-presentation, and emergency preparedness.

-The core document, Reading People at a Glance: Decoding Body Language and First Impressions, first constructs the theoretical framework for body language analysis.
-The report begins by defining body language (Kinesics) and categorizing it into five functional types: "Emblems" which are figurative and have clear cultural meanings, "Illustrators" used to emphasize or accompany speech, spontaneous "Affect Displays" expressing emotions, "Regulators" that manage conversation flow, and unconscious "Adaptors" often triggered by stress.
-Subsequently, the report expands into a multidisciplinary perspective on nonverbal communication, covering specialized fields from "Kinesics" for facial and body movements, to the study of gaze, touch, interpersonal distance, time perception, vocal tone, and even leg posture, providing readers with a comprehensive and structured cognitive map.
+The core document, Reading People at a Glance: Decoding Body Language and First Impressions, first establishes the theoretical framework for body language analysis.
+The report begins by defining body language (Kinesics) and categorizing it into five functional types: Emblems with clear cultural meanings, Illustrators that emphasize speech, spontaneous Affect Displays of emotion, Regulators that manage conversation flow, and unconscious Adaptors often triggered by stress.
+Subsequently, the report expands into a multidisciplinary perspective on nonverbal communication, covering specialized research areas from facial and body movements (Kinesics) to gaze (Oculesics), touch (Haptics), interpersonal distance (Proxemics), time perception (Chronemics), vocal qualities (Paralinguistics), and even leg postures (Gait Analysis), providing readers with a comprehensive and structured cognitive map.